sahijoshi/ModbusBackend/README.md

 - Hosted on Heroku: https://modbus-prod.herokuapp.com/modbus

 #### Example
-- JSON Response: The API returns JSON response with http GET request which is as follows:
+- JSON Response: The API returns JSON response with HTTP GET request which is as follows:
 ```bash
 {
     "date": "2018-08-03 04:06",